 After a 10 year absence, Jean returns to his hometown when his father falls ill.
 Reuniting with his sister Juliette and his brother Jérémie, they have to re-build their relationship and trust as a family again.

 Lucie is in remission and her illness is almost a distant memory.
 Her family pushes her to live life to the fullest, and in doing so Lucie meets the charming and arrogant Clovis, who is ...
 See full summary »

 Claire is a midwife in a maternity hospital.
 She is humane and helpful and gives herself entirely to her patients.
-But for all that her life is not a bed of roses.
+But despite that her life is not a bed of roses.
 Her hospital is about to close its doors and the devoted woman is determined not to work in the new modern hospital she regards as a "baby factory".
 Her personal life is no triumph either: she is single and does not make friends easily.
 To make matters worse, her student son Simon is gradually leaving home, as he is developing a relationship with his new sweetheart Lucie.
-It is the moment that chooses Béatrice, her dead father's former mistress, to resurface.
+It is the moment that Béatrice, her dead father's former mistress, chooses to resurface.
 The eccentric, spendthrift, sensual, amoral woman (Claire's exact opposite in fact) is really the last kind of person she needs to mix with.
 But Béatrice soon informs her that she suffers from brain cancer and she has nobody else to turn to.
 Torn between rejection and duty, what is Claire going to do?
 Written by

 0 of 0 people found this review helpful.